 For evidence of this rich heritage, visit the members of Sonoma County Farm Trails, which offers a map and guide to local agriculture.
 This nonprofit group is a culinary charm bracelet of more than 200 orchards, farms, ranches, and vineyards throughout the county, offering everything from apples to zucchini.

-Vist the140-acre Green String Farm (3571 Old Adobe Road, Petaluma, 707-778-7500), which has been supplying Alice Water’s Chez Panisse from almost the moment the doors opened; free tours are offered Saturdays at noon, weather permitting.
+Vist the140-acre Green String Farm (3571 Old Adobe Road, Petaluma, 707-778-7500), which has been supplying Alice Water’s Chez Panisse from almost the moment the doors opened; free tours are offered the first Saturday of each month at noon, weather permitting.
 Discover fresh vegetables from the barefoot farmer at Tierra Vegetables (651 Airport Blvd., Santa Rosa, 707-837-8366).

 Sonoma and Marin counties are known for their artisan cheeses.
 Follow the Sonoma Marin Cheese Trail Map to visit the area's nearly 30 cheese makers who make cow, goat, sheep, and even water buffalo cheeses; some are open to the public on a regular basis, while others are seasonal or by appointment.